 BHF Partners in this project:

-Field school coordinators: Angela Pencheva (Balkan Heritage Foundation & Field School Program Director, PhD in Classical Archaeology) & Matthew Schueller (BHF affiliated archaeologist; visiting Asst.
+Field school coordinators: Angela Pencheva (Balkan Heritage Foundation & Field School Program Director, PhD in Classical Archaeology) & Matthew Schueller (BHF-affiliated archaeologist; visiting Asst.
 Prof. at William and Mary, USA); Goce Pavlovski (archaeologist, NI Stobi, PhD Candidate in Archaeology);

 Field school sessions available:

-Application deadlines: Until the places are filled, or 23 May, 2024
+Application deadlines: Until the places are filled, or May 06, 2026

 Minimum length of stay for volunteers: Four weeks